bgsentayehu/Data-Analyst-Portfolio-Projects/README.md

 Welcome!
-This repo is a showcase of my data analysis projects using SQL, Excel, Tableau, Power BI, and Python.
+This repo is a showcase of my data analysis projects using PSQL, Python, Excel, Tableau, and PowerBI